MahmoudHamandi/turtlebot_ws/README.md

 The first one being location_monitor, create by following a series of tutorials from youtube starting with the following link : https://youtu.be/9U6GDonGFHw

-The second one is proportional controller, that follows a use input target
+The second one is a proportional controller, that follows a user input target.